SwastikaPradhan/IMF-Gadget-API-Development/README.md

 # Phoenix : IMF Gadget API Development

-A RESTful API for managing secret gadgets and admin authentication.
+A RESTful API for managing secret gadgets and user authentication.
 ______________________________________________________________________________________________________________________________